 Bucktooth Tetras can reach up to 3 inches in length and 10 years of age.
 They have silvery bodies with areas of green or red iridescence with a black spot around the middle part of the body and another at the base of the tail.
 These fish have similar needs to other Tetras, preferring warm water and heavily planted tanks, but that’s where the similarities end.

 Bucktooth Tetras have been considered by some to be even more vicious than Piranhas.
-They are predatory and in the wild, they survive by eating the scales of other fish.
+They are predatory and, in the wild, they survive by eating the scales of other fish.
 They should be kept in species-only tanks and if water quality is not maintained they will become stressed and attack each other.
 They require a high protein diet that consists mostly of insects and marine proteins like small fish and shrimp.

 19. Rosy Tetra

 Rosy Tetras have flat bodies that are rounded when viewed from the side.
 They only grow to around 1.5 inches and live up to 5 years.
 They have rose-tinged bodies with bright red fin bases and white accents.
-They like their tanks to be kept between 75-82˚F, acidic, and densely planted.
+They like their tanks to be kept between 75 and 82˚F, acidic, and densely planted.
 They can live outside of these parameters but are very sensitive to changes in the parameters they are accustomed to.
 They prefer to live in groups of six or more but will also school with closely related Tetras like Bleeding Heart Tetras, Black Skirt Tetras, and White Skirt Tetras.
 They should not be housed with highly active fish or fish that may nip as this can cause undue stress to Rosy Tetras.

 20. X-Ray Tetra/Pristella Tetra

 X-Ray Tetras have iridescent silver bodies that are translucent, so it is possible to see many of their internal structures.
 They have yellow coloration at the base of some of their fins and their dorsal fin is marked by a distinctive black stripe.
 They reach 2 inches in length and can live up to 5 years.
 They should be kept in schools with other X-Ray Tetras and while peaceful, should not be kept with highly active or large tankmates as this may stress them.
-They are easy to care for but prefer water temperatures between 75-82˚F and live plants they can eat.
+They are easy to care for but prefer water temperatures between 75 and 82˚F and live plants they can eat.

 21. Silvertip Tetra/Copper Tetra